AbanobRafik/FileSystem-Nodejs/readme.md

 # Node.js File System Server

-This is a simple Node.js server that handles HTTP requests to manage a list of products stored in a JSON file.
+This is a simple Node.js server (written in TypeScript) that handles HTTP requests to manage a list of products stored in a JSON file.

 ## Features